Before your trip, check the latest government advice for any travel alerts for your destination.

 Photo credit Getty/Hoiseung Jung / EyeEm

-Bearing in mind the more conservative nature of Islamic countries, you can find yourself in trouble for indecent exposure in Malaysia.
-In 2002, bikinis were banned in the states of Terengganu and Kelantan, while in 2016, a group of Australian tourists were arrested for sporting swimwear with the Malaysian flag at the F1 Grand Prix.
+In 2016, a group of Australian tourists were arrested for stripping down to skimpy swimwear emblazoned with the Malaysian flag at the F1 Grand Prix.
 Christened 'the budgy nine', the enthusiastic race fans spent four days in detention before pleading guilty to charges of public nuisance.
 While the nine were released with a warning, the case is an important reminder of the need to respect local culture while in Malaysia.

 LGBTQI travellers and cross-dressing

-Cross dressing and homosexual acts are illegal in Malaysia.
-It is unlikely that LGBTQI travellers will encounter issues, but it is still advisable behave conservatively - public displays of affection are often frowned upon for any couples, in spite of sexual orientation.
+Cross-dressing is prohibited under Sharia law, and homosexual acts are criminalized by both Federal and Sharia law, with punishments including caning and imprisonment of up to 20 years.
+While LGBTQI travellers are unlikely to encounter issues, it’s still advisable behave conservatively – public displays of affection are often frowned upon for any couples, in spite of sexual orientation.

 Photo credit Getty/Alexander Spatari